alan-zhang-22/mdkit/docs/implementation-plan.md

 **Phase 6.2 (CLI Enhancement) is 100% COMPLETE** with the command-line interface fully functional, dry-run mode working perfectly, configuration file support implemented, and all command line tool issues resolved. **The CLI now provides comprehensive analysis capabilities, proper output path generation, intelligent LLM flag handling, and all commands (convert, config, validate) working correctly.**

+**NEW: Configuration Validation Fixed** - Successfully resolved all configuration validation issues in both development and production configuration files.
+Fixed missing `identifier` field in `llm.model` and missing `maxTokens` field in `llm.parameters` sections. **Both configuration files now pass validation with 100% success rate, ensuring the system can load configurations reliably for both development and production environments.**

+**NEW: Async/Sync Compatibility Issues Resolved** - Successfully converted the entire processing pipeline from async to synchronous to resolve ArgumentParser compatibility issues.
+The UnifiedDocumentProcessor, MainProcessor, and all related methods are now fully synchronous, eliminating the complex async wrappers and ensuring the CLI works reliably across all platforms. **All CLI commands now work perfectly without async/sync mismatches, and the system processes PDFs successfully with proper output generation.**

 **Phase 6.3 (Integration Testing) is ready to start** with end-to-end workflow validation.
-The system now has a solid foundation with all core components working, comprehensive testing coverage, and a fully functional CLI interface for testing and validation.
+The system now has a solid foundation with all core components working, comprehensive testing coverage, a fully functional CLI interface for testing and validation, and validated configuration files for both environments.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested